Ojos de Cuicatlan (TCBR, Sur)

 While Out Riding

-The Tehuacán-Cuicatlán Biosphere Reserve is a vast area that straddles both the southeastern portion of the state of Puebla and the northeast portion of the Oaxaca – hence our two distinctive loops.
-The reserve covers 490,186 hectares, including protected core zones and more general buffer rings.
+Covering some 490,186 hectares, including protected core zones and more general buffer rings, the Tehuacán-Cuicatlán Biosphere Reserve is a vast but overlooked area that straddles both the southeastern portion of the state of Puebla and the northeast patch of Oaxaca – hence our two distinctive loops within this UNESCO heritage site.

-This is rugged mountain country, bound by the Sierra Zongolica in the north, the Mazatec Sierra in the middle, and the Sierra de Juarez in the south – where this route is set.
+This is rugged mountain country, bound by the Sierra Zongolica, the Mazatec Sierra, the Sierra de Juarez.
 Cut by deep canyons and set across a range of elevations, the area is laced with dirt roads that vary between 500m and 2,500m in altitude.
 Expect tropical deciduous forests, pine forest, cloud forest, pine-oak, and remote desert, making this swathe of land remarkably biodiverse.
-Be sure to read the North Loop for more background on the reserve and its cultural heritage.
+Be sure to read the North Loop for a more thorough background on the reserve and its cultural heritage.

-Given its fluctuations in altitude, the South Loop, is especially biodiverse.
-It shares much of the desert flora that can be seen in the North Loop – including the reserve’s ionic columnar cacti – albeit in a less dense setting.
-It also promises shady oak forests, their crooked branches heavy with bromeliads, providing perfect respite from the dry season sun.
-Bougainvilleas and bignonias add splashes of colour along the way, even if they are invasive…
+Given its fluctuations in altitude, the South Loop is especially biodiverse.
+It shares much of the desert flora that can be seen in the North Loop – including the reserve’s ionic columnar cacti, albeit in a less dense setting – as well as oak forests, whose crooked branches are heavy with bromeliads, providing perfect respite from the dry season sun.
+Bignonias and bougainvillaeas add splashes of colour along the way, even if they are invasive…

-A connector, closed to vehicular traffic much of the time, showcases classic Sierra de Juarez topography; especially impressive, multi-armed organ pipe cacti (their flowers open at night to be pollinated by bats and moths), paddle-like nopales, plump pata de elefantes, and spiky-trunked silk cotton trees line the dirt road that traces the old railway line above the Rio Grande.
-These are set to a backdrop of layered ridges above swathes of unexpectedly verdant forest, where cantankerous green macaws gather during the daytime.
+A handy connector, closed to vehicular traffic much of the time, showcases classic Sierra de Juarez topography and biodiversity.
+The multi-armed organ pipe cacti are especially impressive here – their flowers open at night to be pollinated by bats and moths – along with paddle-like nopales, plump pata de elefantes, and spiky-trunked silk cotton trees that fringe the dirt road as it traces the old railway line above the Rio Grande – itself lined by unexpectedly verdant forests where cantankerous green macaws gather during the daytime.
 If you time your visit right, you can visit the Sanctuario de las Guacamayas Verdes, where hundreds of these impressive birds – close to a metre in length – can be seen leaving their limestone rookeries come dawn, or returning in the evening.
-Even if you can’t, you’ll likely see a few dozen on your return to Santa María Ixcatlán.
+But even if you can’t, you’ll likely see a few dozen on your return to Santa María Ixcatlán.

-As the route climbs back from whence it began, the endemic viejitos, tall and skinny Torch Caci (a type of Cephalocereus Hoppenstedtii) that sport white and fluffy tops, sprout from the earth once more.
-The views become ever more impressive with every metre of altitude gained, revealing rock walls that are green-tinged from volcanic ash, the same distinctive stone that can be seen so prominently in nearby Oaxaca city – check out the walls around Templo Santa Domingo for examples.
+As the route climbs back from whence it began, the iconic and endemic viejitos – tall and skinny Torch Caci, a type of Cephalocereus Hoppenstedtii that sport white and fluffy tops – poke out from the earth in every which direction.
+The views become even more impressive with every metre of altitude gained, revealing rock walls that are green-tinged from volcanic ash, the same distinctive stone that can be seen so prominently in the centre of nearby Oaxaca city – check out the walls around Templo Santa Domingo for examples.
 Climb further still and arid desert flora gives way once more to crooked oak trees, their branches heavy with flowering bromeliads.
-The final stint into Santa Maria Ixtaclan is especially enjoyable.
-Steeper, rockier switchbacks soften to mellower grades, with a final sweeping descent past the church into the village.
+The stint into Santa Maria Ixtaclan is especially enjoyable.
+Steeper, rockier switchbacks soften to mellower grades, with a sweeping descent into the village itself.

 Unfortunately, a project to financially integrate local communities into the maintenance of the reserve – info panels can be seen throughout the area, under the acronym PSA, or Pago Por Servicios Ambientes – has met with mixed success.
 The reserve’s nuclei zones are fenced off and very well kept.
-But elsewhere, trash can sometimes blight the roadside.
-The first half the South Loop is well-tended, the obvious blight being on the climb back to Santa María Ixcatlán, where there’s a surprising amount of roadside trash that blights the roadside.
+Much of the South Loop is well-tended, the obvious blight being on the climb up to Santa María Ixcatlán, where there’s a surprising amount of roadside trash that blights the roadside.
 We’d love to see bikepackers help to fuel positive change in the biosphere Tehuacán-Cuicatlán, so as ever, be sure to leave no trace and shop mindfully.

 - Ridge riding at a refreshing 2000m in elevation, whilst peering down into hot and hazy canyons in the valley floor below.